Content Marketing vs. Digital Marketing: Key Distinctions Revealed

 4. Metrics and Measurement

-Success in content marketing is measured by engagement metrics such as time on page, social shares, comments, and audience growth.
+Success in content marketing is measured by engagement metrics like time on page, social shares, comments, and audience growth.
 These metrics indicate how well the content resonates with the audience and how effectively it drives engagement.
 For example, a high time on page suggests that readers find the content valuable and are spending time consuming it.

 The Sydney Opera House’s digital presentation of the Giant Bonsai project measured success through audience engagement and interaction with the visual content.